-Undertaker Says Goodbye To Wrestling After Reigns Defeat Him In WrestleMania 33
+Undertaker Says Goodbye To Wrestling After Reigns Defeat At ‘WrestleMania 33’

 — WrestlinGifs (@WrestlinGifs) April 3, 2017

-Against the legendary Dead Man
+Against the legendary Dead Man.

 The greatest. pic.twitter.com/mB410ejrF1